13nari/javascript-pokemon-api/README.md

 # Javascript Pokémon API
-This is a Pokémon displayer using https://pokeapi.co/.
+This is a Pokémon memory game using https://pokeapi.co/ as back-end.